pcsukumar/data-representation-project/pythonanywhere_files/Pythonanywhere2/README.md

-# pythonanywhere2
+# pythonanywhere- Server 2
-This is to split the name into first name and last name.
+In this deployment, employee name si split into first name and last name.
+Form fields are: ID, First Name, Last Name, Position, Age.